devmarkrom/Album-Google-Photos/README.md

 # Album-Google-Photos
-React Application that shows an albums of Google Photos API.
+React Application that shows an album of Google Photos API.